ipeirotis/urlannotator/docs/components.rst

 SampleFactory
 -------------

 **SampleFactor** will be used after URLGathering stage and in Classifier External API.

-Probably this will be an EvenListener or wrapped by such.
+**QUESTION - do we need screenshot for classification?**

 This object given the URL will create **Sample**.
-It will delegate two tasks (each can be separate job / MachineTask on Tagasauris?):
+It will delegate two tasks using celery:

 - getting text content of the website
-- making screen-shot of the website, uploading it somewhere (S3?), returning it url
+- making screen-shot of the website, uploading it somewhere (S3?), returning its url

-XXX: How do we want this to do:

-- in Tagasauris in the same job as in **TrainingDataCollector**
-- in separate jobs on Tagasauris (each in separate or all in one)
-- delegate this to some service
+we can do this tasks using external API or just implement.

 Classifier